nyjackson/SBA-320H/README.md

 3. Type in your terminal, within the repo folder: `npm run dev`
 4. Open a browser and go to : http://localhost:5173 and interact!

-## Folders & Files

 ## /components
-Containing all the React components used to craft the QuoTabler application.
+Containis all the React components used to craft the QuoTabler application.

 ### AllQuotes.jsx
 - Lists all quotes with pagination.